DestanT/wrm-drf/README.md

 Both instances are modified in AuthContext.tsx (NOTE: Link here).
 (NOTE: Talk about what functionality was built in at the interceptors once complete!)

+Axios interceptors:
+request - sets auth headers if session is available (ie a user is logged in), refreshes access token, and updates session with new access_token (NOTE: no need every time; future implementations should address this better). response - needs work

 <p align="right">
   <a href="#">Back to the top</a>
 </p>